Conservation and Management of Fish and Wildlife

 Degree awarded upon completion of the programme

-The Master’s programme Conservation and Management of Fish and Wildlife aims at a Degree of Master of Science (120 credits) with Biology as the main field of study, a general qualification.
+The Master's (120 credits) programme Conservation and Management of Fish and Wildlife leads to a Master of Science with biology as the main field of study.
+A Degree of Master is a general qualification.

 Degree requirements

-a minimum of 30 credits from a degree project in biology (A2E).
+a minimum of 30 credits from an independent project (degree project) with biology as the main field of study (A2E).

 CONTENT